kubecost/docs/multi-cluster.md

 # Multi-Cluster

-There are three options that Kubecost supports for environments with multiple clusters:
+There are two options that Kubecost supports for environments with multiple clusters:

 1. `Kubecost Free` gives visibility into a single cluster at time.
 Each cluster performs its own `cloud-billing` reconciliation.
-2. `Kubecost Business` gives visibility into a single cluster at time and uses a [context switcher](context-switcher.md) to move between each cluster.
-Each cluster performs its own `cloud-billing` reconciliation.
-3. `Kubecost Enterprise` allows for a _**single-pane-of-glass**_ view into all aggregated cluster costs globally.
+1. `Kubecost Enterprise` allows for a _**single-pane-of-glass**_ view into all aggregated cluster costs globally.
 Agents on all clusters ship metrics to a shared storage bucket.
 A `primary cluster` serves the Kubecost UI, API endpoints, and performs global `cloud-billing` reconciliation for all clusters.

 `Cloud-billing` (aka `cloud-integration`) allows Kubecost to use actual billed costs for all resources instead of relying on on-demand rates.
 See [Advanced Configuration](https://docs.kubecost.com/install-and-configure/advanced-configuration) for more detail.

 > **Note**: Kubecost Free version can now be installed on an unlimited number of individual clusters.
-Larger teams will benefit from one of the above subscriptions to better manage many clusters.
+Larger teams will benefit from Kubecost Enterprise to better manage many clusters.
 See [pricing](https://www.kubecost.com/pricing) for more details.

 ## Enterprise Federation